Yiewsley: Parish of Hillingdon and Colham Manor

 The plentiful and consistent supplies of water from the River Colne had played an important role in Hillingdon Parish becoming a flour milling centre.
-The Fray's River is believed to have been cut or modified from the Colne for the use of water mills by John Fray in the 15th century.
-A map of 1842 shows the River Colne and Frays River powering eight corn mills in the Parish.
-The nearest mills to Yiewsley were Colham Mill (called Lower Colham Mill from around 1746) in the south of the Parish and Yiewsley Mill which was situated on the northern side of Yiewsley Moor on the north side today's Little Britain Lake.
+The Fray's or Frays River is believed to have been cut or modified from the Colne for the use of water mills by John Fray in the 15th century.
+A map of 1842 shows the River Colne and Frays River powering eight corn mills in the parish.
+The nearest mills to Yiewsley were Colham Mill (called Lower Colham Mill from around 1746) in the south of the parish, and Yiewsley Mill on the northern side of Yiewsley Moor on the north side of today's Little Britain Lake.

-The oldest buildings in Yiewsley today date from the late 16th century or early 17th century and are situated at either end of Yiewsley High Street.
-At the northern end of the High Street is Yiewsley Grange (Also known as Brookside) which overlooks the River Pinn and is Hillingdon Manor School today.
-Next to Yiewsley Grange is the Six-bay Barn at Philpot's Yard (Formally Philpot's Farm).
-At the southern end of the High Street is the De Burgh Arms Public house, named in honour of the De Burgh family who became the Lords of Colham Manor from 1787.
+The three oldest buildings in Yiewsley today date from the late 16th or early 17th century and are situated at either end of Yiewsley High Street.
+All three buildings are Grade II listed.
+At the northern end is Yiewsley Grange (also known as Brookside), which overlooks the River Pinn, and is Yiewsley Grange Primary School today.
+Next to Yiewsley Grange is the 6-bay barn in Philpots Close (formally within Philpot's farm).
+At the southern end is the De Burgh Arms public house, named in honour of the De Burgh family who became the Lords of Colham Manor from 1787.